 Fixed Mindset Verses Growth Mindset

-I came across an idea recently, which said that people who have a break up essentially fall into two categories.
+I came across an idea recently from a piece of research, which said that people who have a break up essentially fall into two categories.
 One is a ‘fixed’ mindset and the other is a ‘growth’ mindset.

 People who have a fixed mindset believe that the reason why their relationship ended is fixed.
 It will always be a problem.
 It will never change.
 It will define who they are in every other relationship they have.